Great Stirrup Controversy: Sawyer and Hilton's critique

-In an April 1963 review of White's book, the scholars Peter Sawyer, of the University of Birmingham, and R. H. Hilton, were quick to point out that "the most serious weakness in this argument is that the introduction of the stirrup is not in itself an adequate explanation for any changes that may have occurred.
+In an April 1963 review of White's book, the scholars Peter Sawyer, of the University of Birmingham, and Rodney Hilton, were quick to point out that "the most serious weakness in this argument is that the introduction of the stirrup is not in itself an adequate explanation for any changes that may have occurred.
 The stirrup made new methods possible, not inevitable ... the stirrup cannot alone explain the changes that it made possible."
-Sawyer and Hilton further point out that the scant archaeological evidence makes it difficult to determine when the stirrup reached the Franks, as they were already Christian by the 7th century and had largely abandoned elaborate burials and grave goods.
-They also stated White's footnotes often contradict his thesis and evidence.

 Stephen Morillo's argument

 Military historian Stephen Morillo, of Wabash College, offered a different explanation for the rise of cavalry in medieval warfare: that of a lack of centralized government.
 Morillo contends that cavalry-dependent militaries are common in societies that do not have strong central governments, and cites Medieval Japan and China as analogous examples to 8th century Europe.
 A central government, he explains, is crucial to the development of a highly trained infantry, but cavalry can be maintained, however loosely, by an already horse-owning noble class.
 He writes: "Rural warrior elites were in fact a common feature of many traditional civilizations.
 Sons of such classes were raised to the military lifestyle, trained in small groups built from the social connections among the class, and exercised military force in the interest of maintaining their own position in the hierarchy of power."
 Furthermore, Morillo examines cases of Frankish warriors fighting on foot—and defeating mounted knights in the process.
 Even White quoted Brunner as admitting that a good infantry could break a cavalry charge if its soldiers held their ranks.
-Morillo used the example of the familia regis, an elite Anglo-Norman infantry unit, as further evidence that a strong central government was the key to developing a strong infantry.
-Therefore, Morillo considers feudalism a political construct rather than a military one.